JivitteshS/JivitteshS/README.md

 **GenAI & Data Science Engineer** · 3.5 years experience · Open to Work

 I design and ship LLM-powered applications at scale — from RAG pipelines and multi-agent orchestration to cloud-deployed inference APIs.
-Currently building toward Staff/Principal AI Engineer.

 ---